In 2018, there is intense competition across most industry sectors. Therefore, it has never been more important to stand out from the competition.

 Constructing a brand identity within a niche does not demand a revolutionary idea.
 It can just be one component that separates it from the competition.

-For a brand to be successful in the long-term, there needs to be a driving passion.
+For a brand to be successful in the long-term, there needs to be a driving passion, a strong brand personality that shines through to potential customers.
 A good example of this would be Steve Jobs.
 His passion continued to propel his organisation forward, work hard and deliver superior products.
 This passion leads to enthusiasm and excitement, which is infectious.

-Once consumers become just as enthusiastic about a product, this can lead to priceless word-of-mouth.
+Once consumers become just as enthusiastic about a brands products or services, this can lead to priceless word-of-mouth.
 This is the essence of great branding.
 Passion also helps organisations when setbacks occur.

 When consumers come back to a business, they expect the same level of quality.
 An example of this would the service and food in a restaurant.
 When businesses do not deliver consistent quality, consumers will look elsewhere.
 A great example of consistency would be McDonalds.
 Whether you are in China or the UK, you can guarantee you will receive almost exactly the same Big Mac.